Programs and Services

 The Good Neighbor Energy Fund is administered by United Way of Rhode Island.
 CAPP is proud to serve as partner and help Providence County residents in need of utilities assistance throughout the winter months.
 The program generally runs from mid October through June.

 - Client must provide documentation showing financial hardship;

 - Client must provide copies of their photo ID, proof of income, proof of household members, and current heat related utility bill;

-- Clients cannot receive GNEF assistance for more than one of the following energy sources: electricity, natural gas, oil, propane, wood, or wood byproduct;
+- Clients can receive GNEF assistance for one of the following energy sources: electricity, natural gas, oil, propane, wood, or wood byproduct;

 - Any household that did not receive assistance last campaign year is eligible to receive assistance this campaign year, as long as they meet all financial eligibility guidelines;